quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 To summarize this functionality:

 * When the threshold criteria are met, the microservice writes an alert message to a topic called `currency-rate-alerts`.
-* Downstream functions can then read fom this topic and send alerts and notifications whevever they detect a new message.
+* Downstream functions can then read fom this topic and send alerts and notifications whenever they detect a new message.

 To set up the Threshold Alert item, follow these steps: